viviana2419/Dev.To-blog-series-/Blog3.md

 ## * Configure custom connectors with authenticated APIs in Power Automate

 * Azure API Management Gateway
-1. Custom connectors are supported by Microsoft Azure API Management infrastructure.
-2. When a connection to the underlying API is created, the API Management gateway stores the API credentials or tokens, depending on the type of authentication used, on a per-connection basis in a token store.
-Because only an authenticated user can create a connection, the connections are always authenticated.
+Custom connectors are supported by Microsoft Azure API Management infrastructure.
+When a connection to the underlying API is created, the API Management gateway stores the API credentials or tokens, depending on the type of authentication used, on a per-connection basis in a token store.
 This solution enables authentication at the connection level.

 * Azure API Authentication
-1. Before using any connector in Azure Logic Apps, Power Automate, or Power Apps, the user needs to create a connection by authenticating to the network service.
+Before using any connector in Azure Logic Apps, Power Automate, or Power Apps, the user needs to create a connection by authenticating to the network service.
-2. When the No authentication option is selected, no further information is required.
-The user won't need authentication to create a connection to the custom connector, and any anonymous user can use the connector.
+1. No authentication- No further information is required.
-3. The simplest type of authentication is Basic authentication, where the user will provide the user name and password to create the connection.
-The values that you enter under the Parameter label column aren't the actual user name or password; they're labels for these fields that the user will see while creating the connection.
+2. Basic authentication- The user will provide the user name and password to create the connection.
-4. API Key is a popular authentication scheme that is used by web services.
-Make sure that you define the following values:
+3. API Key- Used by web services.
+Make sure that you define- Parameter label, Parameter name, Parameter location
-Parameter label
-Parameter name
-Parameter location
-5. The OAuth 2.0 authentication scheme is only available for online connectors.
-Other than providing support for Generic OAuth 2.0, the platform provides implementations for specific services, including Azure Active Directory (Azure AD), GitHub, Microsoft account, and more.
-Prebuilt identity provider templates, when selected, fill in many of the fields that are required by OAuth 2.0.
+4. OAuth 2.0 authentication- Available for online connectors.
+Provides implementations for specific services and prebuilt identity provider templates, when selected, fill in many of the fields that are required by OAuth 2.0.
-6. The Windows authentication option is available only for connections that use on-premises data gateway, when the Connect via on-premises data gateway check box is set on the General tab.
+5. Windows authentication- Available only for connections that use on-premises data gateway, when the Connect via on-premises data gateway check box is set on the General tab.
 When a new connection is created, the user will need to provide Windows credentials for the service and then select one of the installed on-premises gateways.

+* Azure AD Authentication
+1. Select the Authentication/Authorization blade.
+2. Enable the App Service Authentication.
+3. Set the default action on unauthorized access.
+4. Configure and register the app in Azure Active Directory.

+Follow these steps to set up and configure connectors with Azure AD:
+Register two Azure AD apps:
+1. One to identify and protect API service
+2. One to identify and protect your connector
+3. Delegate permissions.
+Allow your connector's registered app to make "on-behalf" calls to your service's identity.
+4. Define your connector by providing the client ID, secret, and resource URL information.
+5. Add redirect URLs to the connector app registration.
+If your service is set up with the Cross-Origin Resource Sharing (CORS) scheme, allow list Azure API Management domains (usually azure-apim.net) for CORS on your service.